-- (1) Advance Payment: - (a) It is recognized that advance payments are typically required for, but are not limited to, public utility connections and services, rent, tuition, insurance premiums, subscriptions to publications, software licenses, construction mobilization costs, transportation, hotel reservations, and conference and convention registrations. - (b) Accordingly, CVCOG may use State or Federal assistance to support or reimburse the costs of such acquisitions. - (c) Specific agency concurrence is required only when such advance payment or payments customarily required in the marketplace exceed \$100,000. - (2) Prompt Payment Act:
+(1) Advance Payment:

+- (a) It is recognized that advance payments are typically required for, but are not limited to, public utility connections and services, rent, tuition, insurance premiums, subscriptions to publications, software licenses, construction mobilization costs, transportation, hotel reservations, and conference and convention registrations. - (b) Accordingly, CVCOG may use State or Federal assistance to support or reimburse the costs of such acquisitions, unless otherwise directed by the grantor agency. - (c) Specific agency concurrence is required only when such advance payment or payments customarily required in the marketplace exceed \$100,000.

+(2) Prompt Payment Act: